AdobeDocs/experience-manager-65.en/help/assets/video.md

 1. Save the `client_id.json` file.

-   You will need this downloaded json file when you set up YouTube in Adobe Experience Manager later on.
+   You need this downloaded json file when you set up YouTube in Adobe Experience Manager later on.

 1. Click **[!UICONTROL Done]**.

    Log out of your Google account.
-You will now create a YouTube channel.
+Now create a YouTube channel.

 ### Creating a YouTube channel {#creating-a-youtube-channel}

 Publishing videos to YouTube requires that you have one or more channels.
 If you have already created a YouTube channel, you can skip this task and go to [Adding tags for publishing](/help/assets/video.md#adding-tags-for-publishing).

->[!CAUTION]
+>[!WARNING]
 >
->Be sure you have already set up one or more channels in YouTube *before* you add channels under YouTube Settings in AEM (see [Setting up YouTube in AEM](#setting-up-youtube-in-aem) below).
-If you fail to do this, you are not given any warning of no existing channels.
+>Be sure you have already set up one or more channels in YouTube *before* you add channels under YouTube Settings in Experience Manager (see [Setting up YouTube in Experience Manager](#setting-up-youtube-in-aem) below).
+If you fail to set up one or more channels, you are not warned of non-existent channels.
 However, Google authentication still occurs when you add a channel, but there is not an option to choose which channel the video is sent.

 **To create a YouTube channel:**

 1. Go to [https://www.youtube.com](https://www.youtube.com/) and sign in using your Google account credentials.
-1. In the upper-right corner of the YouTube page, click your profile picture (may also appear as a letter within a solid colored circle), then click **[!UICONTROL YouTube settings]** (round gear icon).
+1. In the upper-right corner of the YouTube page, click your profile picture (can also appear as a letter within a solid colored circle), then click **[!UICONTROL YouTube settings]** (round gear icon).
 1. On the Overview page, under the Additional Features heading, click **[!UICONTROL See all my channels or create a new channel]**.
 1. On the Channels page, click **[!UICONTROL Create a new channel]**.
 1. On the Brand Account page, in the Brand Account Name field, enter a business name or any other channel name you choose where you want to publish your video assets, then click **[!UICONTROL Create]**.

-   Remember the name you enter here because you will need to enter it again when you setup YouTube in AEM.
+   Remember the name that you enter here because you must enter it again when you set up YouTube in Experience Manager.

 1. (Optional) If necessary, add more channels.

-   Now you will add tags for publishing.
+   Now add tags for publishing.

 ### Adding tags for publishing {#adding-tags-for-publishing}

-To publish to your videos to YouTube, AEM associates tags to one or more YouTube channels.
+To publish to your videos to YouTube, Experience Manager associates tags to one or more YouTube channels.
 To add tags for publishing, see [Administering Tags](/help/sites-administering/tags.md).

-Or, if you intend to use the default tags in AEM, you can skip this task and go to [Enabling the YouTube Publish replication agent](#enabling-the-youtube-publish-replication-agent).
+Or, if you intend to use the default tags in Experience Manager, you can skip this task and go to [Enabling the YouTube Publish replication agent](#enabling-the-youtube-publish-replication-agent).

 ### Enabling the YouTube Publish replication agent {#enabling-the-youtube-publish-replication-agent}

 After you enable the YouTube Publish replication agent, if you want to test the connection to the Google Cloud account, tap **[!UICONTROL Test Connection]**.
 A browser tab displays the connection results.
-If you have added YouTube Channels, then a listing of those is displayed as part of the test.
+If you have added YouTube Channels, a listing of them is displayed as part of the test.

-1. In the upper-left corner of AEM, click the AEM logo, then in the left rail, click **[!UICONTROL Tools]** > **[!UICONTROL Deployment]** > **[!UICONTROL Replication]** > **[!UICONTROL Agents on Author]**.
+1. In the upper-left corner of Experience Manager, click the Experience Manager logo, then in the left rail, click **[!UICONTROL Tools]** > **[!UICONTROL Deployment]** > **[!UICONTROL Replication]** > **[!UICONTROL Agents on Author]**.
 1. On the Agents of Author page, click **[!UICONTROL YouTube Publish (youtube)]**.
 1. On the toolbar, to the right of Settings, click **[!UICONTROL Edit]**.
-1. Select the **[!UICONTROL Enabled]** checkbox to turn on the replication agent.
+1. Select the **[!UICONTROL Enabled]** checkbox so you can turn on the replication agent.
 1. Click **[!UICONTROL OK]**.

-   Now you will set up YouTube in AEM.
+   Now set up YouTube in Experience Manager.

-### Setting up YouTube in AEM {#setting-up-youtube-in-aem}
+### Setting up YouTube in Experience Manager {#setting-up-youtube-in-aem}

-Starting with AEM 6.4, a new touch user interface method was introducted to set up YouTube publishing in AEM.
-Based on the installed instance of AEM that you are using, do one of the following:
+Starting with Experience Manager 6.4, a new touch user interface method was introduced to set up YouTube publishing in Experience Manager.
+Based on the installed instance of Experience Manager that you are using, do one of the following:

-* To configure YouTube in AEM before 6.4, see [Setting up YouTube in AEM before 6.4](/help/assets/video.md#setting-up-youtube-in-aem-before).
+* To configure YouTube in Experience Manager before 6.4, see [Setting up YouTube in Experience Manager before 6.4](/help/assets/video.md#setting-up-youtube-in-aem-before).
-* To configure YouTube in AEM 6.4 or later, see [Setting up YouTube in AEM 6.4 and later](#setting-up-youtube-in-aem-and-later).
+* To configure YouTube in Experience Manager 6.4 or later, see [Setting up YouTube in Experience Manager 6.4 and later](#setting-up-youtube-in-aem-and-later).

-#### Setting up YouTube in AEM 6.4 and later {#setting-up-youtube-in-aem-and-later}
+#### Setting up YouTube in Experience Manager 6.4 and later {#setting-up-youtube-in-aem-and-later}

 1. Be sure you log in to your instance of Dynamic Media as an Administrator.
 1. In the upper-left corner, tap the Experience Manager logo, then in the left rail, tap **[!UICONTROL Tools]**(hammer icon) > **[!UICONTROL Cloud Services]** > **[!UICONTROL YouTube Publishing Configuration]**.